-- 4. In the context of intentional programme and projects, before these outcomes can occur, adaptation interventions need to be adopted before such outcomes can occur.
-Thus, the uptake of adaptation interventions is important to consider, including last-mile challenges to the adoption of adaptation interventions. - 5.
-The IPCC (2014) describes three categories of adaptation options based on an extensive, but not exhaustive, list of adaptation needs: - Structural/physical, comprising: i) engineered/built environment; ii) technological; iii) ecosystem-based; and iv) services - Social, comprising: i) educational; ii) informational and iii) behavioural - Institutional, comprising: i) economic, ii) laws and regulations; and iii) government policies and programmes - 6.
-Whereas the first category is a mixture of 'hardware' factors (notably tangible products, technology, equipment etc) and 'software' (organizational, behavioural and procedural), software factors dominate the other two categories.
-We return to this distinction between 'hard' and 'soft' interventions in our discussion of innovation and risk in Chapter IX.
+- 4. In the context of intentional programmes and projects, adaptation interventions need to be adopted before such outcomes can occur.
+Thus, the uptake of adaptation interventions is important to consider, including last-mile challenges to the adoption of adaptation interventions.6 - 5.
+The IPCC (2014) describes three categories of adaptation options based on an extensive, but not exhaustive, list of adaptation needs: - Structural/physical, comprising: (i) engineered/built environment; (ii) technological; (iii) ecosystem-based; and (iv) services - Social, comprising: (i) educational; (ii) informational; and (iii) behavioural - Institutional, comprising: (i) economic; (ii) laws and regulations; and (iii) government policies and programmes - 6.
+Whereas the first category is a mixture of "hardware" factors (notably tangible products, technology, equipment etc.) and "software" (organizational, behavioural and procedural), software factors dominate the other two categories.
+We return to this distinction between "hard" and "soft" interventions in our discussion of innovation and risk in Chapter IX.
 Overall, adaptation interventions cover a very wide range of intervention types and sectors and seek to create positive outcomes and impacts across an extremely wide range of areas (see Chapter VIII).
-This is in strict contrast to mitigation interventions which seek to provide a global public good by reducing greenhouse gas emissions. - 7.
-In this respect, climate adaptation can be characterized as a wicked problem because it cannot be precisely defined let alone be solved and it comprises many interconnected and changing factors and networks.
-Whereas many mitigation problems essentially share an objective the reduction of greenhouse gas emissions but lack consensus on the best approach, in most adaptation problems there is neither consensus on objective nor on approach.
-This lack of consensus and the presence of many dispersed stakeholders with different interests favours collaborative coping strategies.
-In addition, and because of their wicked nature, climate adaptation problems tend to be resolved using a one-off project design, which offers little room for trial and error within each individual project.
-This suggests that that trial and error continual innovation happens more between projects than within a single project in adaptation.
+This is in strict contrast to mitigation interventions which seek to provide a global public good by reducing greenhouse gas (GHG) emissions.7 - 7.
+In this respect, climate adaptation can be characterized as a wicked problem because it cannot be precisely defined, let alone be solved, and it comprises many interconnected and changing factors and networks.
+Whereas many mitigation problems essentially share an objective the reduction of GHG emissions but lack consensus on the best approach, in most adaptation problems there is neither consensus on objective nor on approach.
+This lack of consensus and the presence of many dispersed stakeholders with different interests favours collaborative coping strategies. ^{8,9} In addition, and because of their wicked nature, climate adaptation problems tend to be resolved using a one-off project design, which offers little room for trial and error within each individual project.
+This suggests that trial-and-error continual innovation happens more between projects than within a single project in adaptation.

-2. GCF'S APPROACH TO ADAPTATION
+2. GCF APPROACH TO ADAPTATION

-8. Over the years, adaptation has become a central component of the UNFCCC's key decisions.
-Growing recognition of the need for climate finance to fund adaptation, and acceptance that changes created by existing emissions would have to be addressed immediately - as described in the IPCC Fourth Assessment Report from 2007, which explicitly considered responses to climate change through adaptation - provided the necessary impetus for COP16.
-Here, the Cancun Adaptation Framework was introduced, which enshrined in the Convention the objective of enhancing action on
+8. Over the years, adaptation has become a central component of UNFCCC key decisions.

+Growing recognition of the need for climate finance to fund adaptation, and acceptance that changes created by existing emissions would have to be addressed immediately - as described in the IPCC Fourth Assessment Report from 2007, which explicitly considered responses to climate change